What are Mentoring Circles?

 Each mentoring circle will operate under Chatham House rules to ensure this is a safe space for all participants.
 For those that do not know what this means, you cannot accredit any words to a specific person or company and ideally what happens in the circle stays in the circle and isn’t shared externally.
 This is important to establish trust.

-In addition, each circle will have to define on the outset where conflicts of interests are.
+In addition, each circle will have to define at the outset where conflicts of interests are.

 Frequently Asked Questions (FAQs)